In this 4-minute read:

 1. Claim your business listing

 First things first, you need to claim your business listing in order to manage and respond to your reviews.
 If you haven’t yet claimed your business listing, don’t worry, it’s free and fairly straightforward.
-Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!
+In addition, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!
 We’ve gathered links to help guide you through claiming your pages on some of the major sites:

 - Google My Business